 - A. Schools may require students participating in graduation ceremonies to wear the designated attire, including but not limited to the cap and gown.
 Students may adorn their graduation attire or wear recognized objects of cultural or religious significance, subject to the following definitions and limitations. - 1.
 "Adornment" means something attached to, or worn with, but not replacing or covering in its entirety, graduation attire, and is not limited to decorating graduation caps; - 2.
 "Cultural" means a recognized practice or tradition of a certain group of people and includes only a protected class based on disability, race, ethnicity, creed, color, sex, sexual orientation, gender identity, gender expression, family composition, religion, age, national origin, or ancestry.
-"Cultural" does not include objects related to tribal regalia, incitement, defamation, fraud, obscenity, child pornography, fighting words, or threats. - B. Subject to the following definitions and limitations, a qualifying student may wear tribal regalia during a graduation ceremony, except that a qualifying student who is not an enrolled member of a tribe shall not wear eagle feathers.
+"Cultural" does not include objects related to tribal regalia, incitement, defamation, fraud, obscenity, child pornography, fighting words, or threats. - B. Nothing in this policy shall impair a school's ability to prohibit an adornment that is likely to cause substantial disruption of or material interference with the graduation ceremony. - C. Subject to the following definitions and limitations, a qualifying student may wear tribal regalia during a graduation ceremony, except that a qualifying student who is not an enrolled member of a tribe shall not wear eagle feathers.
 Wearing tribal regalia includes decorating graduation attire with tribal regalia. - 1.
 "Qualifying student" means a student who is a descendant of people who were living in North America prior to the time people from Europe began settling in North America, is an enrolled member of a federally recognized or state-recognized Indian tribe, or is a lineal descendant of a tribally enrolled parent or grandparent. - 2.
-"Tribal regalia" means a tribe's traditional dress or recognized objects of religious or cultural significance and includes the following items of cultural significance: - i.
-Tribal symbols;
+"Tribal regalia" means a tribe's traditional dress or recognized objects of religious or cultural significance and includes the following items of cultural significance:

-ii.
-Beads; and
+- i.
+Tribal symbols; - ii.
+Beads; and - iii.

-- iii.
 Feathers, in line with the federal "Migratory Bird Treaty Act of 1918". - 3.
 "Tribe" means a tribe, band, nation, or Alaskan Native village that is recognized by federal law or that a state formally acknowledges.